 1. Pull Crown to First Click

-Gently unscrew the crown and pull it to the first click, which activates the independent hour-hand function.
-In this position, the movement continues running, the seconds hand does not stop, and the minute hand stays fixed.
-This is the correct setting mode for adjusting time zones on Caliber 8900, 8800, or GMT models.
+Unscrew the crown and pull it to the first click.
+In this position, the seconds hand keeps running, and the minute hand stays fixed.
+This allows you to adjust local time without affecting accuracy.

-3. Pull to Second Click for Exact Seconds Setting
+3. Use the Second Click for Precise Time Setting (If Needed)

 4. Push Crown Back and Screw In